DocumentWDP-2

 Abstract#

 This document specifies Part 2 of the Waddling Diagnostic Protocol (WDP): the Component field.
 The component field identifies the system module, service, or domain that produced the diagnostic code.
-It represents the highest level of categorization in the error code hierarchy and can represent physical subsystems, logical modules, service boundaries, or architectural layers.
+It represents the highest level of categorization in the diagnostic code hierarchy and MAY represent physical subsystems, logical modules, service boundaries, or architectural layers.

 Specification Navigation: See STRUCTURE.md for an overview of all WDP specification parts.